 1851 Correspondence to George Snider, Crown Land Agent: Petition from Artemesia Township Black Settlers

-Last November, the Archives was fortunate to receive an extensive collection of letters, donated by Bill Henry.
+The Archives are fortunate to hold an extensive collection of letters, donated by Bill Henry, PF502.
 The collection includes a variety of authors and recipients, but the bulk are circa 1850s correspondence to George Snider.
 Snider assumed a number of roles in the formative years of the County, including Grey County Sheriff, Owen Sound Mayor, and Member of Parliament for Grey North.
-However, the feature correspondence for this blog, in honour of February being Black History Month, stems from George Snider’s role in the 1850s as Crown Land Agent.
+Correspondence highlighted here stems from George Snider’s role in the 1850s as Crown Land Agent.
 Grey County was provisionally established in 1852.
-Looking back, the mid-1850s in this region can be considered to be both a time of opportunity and turbulence.
-Land was opened for settlement, but at the same time there was an influx of people and jockeying for property.
-It is important to note that this particular petition is being featured primarily because it provides names of Black settlers in Artemesia, but that other circumstances of conflict in other townships and between other settlers also existed.
+The era of pioneer settlement in this region was both a time of opportunity and turbulence.
+Land was opened for settlement, but at the same time there was an influx of people jockeying for property.
+This petition featured provides names of Black settlers in Artemesia, but other circumstances of conflict in other townships and between other settlers also existed.
 A transcript of the letter is included for ease of reading along with the original below.

 A letter written to Mr. George Snider, Government Agent: